-Although FTP (File Transfer Protocol) can be used, it proved to be inappropriate for this type of application.
-FTP requires one control connection with user authentication (even if it's anonymous) and then another connection for each file transfer from that server.
-It's not suitable for transferring a big number or relatively small files from different locations.
+Although the old FTP (File Transfer Protocol) can be used, it proved to be inappropriate for this kind of scenario.
+FTP requires one control connection for commands, with user authentication (even if it's anonymous), and then another connection for each file transfer from that server.
+It's not suitable for transferring a large number or relatively small files from different locations.

-To workaround FTP issues on hypertext, a content-oriented file transfer protocol was designed, the Hypertext Transfer Protocol (HTTP).
+To overcome the FTP issues with hypertext, a content-oriented file transfer protocol has been developed, it's the Hypertext Transfer Protocol (HTTP).

-Hypertext Transfer Protocol
+Hypertext Transfer Protocol (HTTP)

-Despite earlier versions, the first fully functional version supported nowadays appeared in 1996, named HTTP 1.0.
+Despite earlier versions, the first fully functional version, similar to those supported nowadays, appeared in 1996, named as HTTP 1.0.
 The key idea for HTTP is providing an expedite data transfer, thought it may not be a file, so we just call it a content.

-HTTP is also content-aware, this means it will exchange information about content related characteristics with applications using it.
+HTTP is also content-aware, this means it will exchange information about content related characteristics and will provide that information to applications using HTTP.

 The service model for HTTP is the typical TCP client-server.
-The client starts by establishing a TCP connection with the server (the standard TCP service port number is 80).
+The client starts by establishing a TCP connection with the server (the standard TCP service port number for HTTP is 80).
 Once the connection is established, the client sends an HTTP request message, the server must then send back an HTTP response message.

-HTTP defines several request types, they are known as methods.
+HTTP defines several request types; they are known as methods.

-HTTP 1.0 defines GET, POST, and HEAD methods, earlier versions only had GET.
+HTTP 1.0 defines GET, POST, and HEAD methods, earlier versions supported only GET.